 - Top Tools for Remote Teams

-In their 2019 State of Remote Work Report, Owl Labs published the leading reasons why workers work remotely.
+In the State of Remote Work Report, Owl Labs published the leading reasons why workers work remotely.

 - Better work-life balance (91%)